sl-solution/DLMReader.jl/README.md

 # DLMReader

-An efficient multi-threaded package for reading delimited files.
+An efficient multi-threaded package for reading(writing) delimited files.
 It designed as a file parser for `InMemoryDatasets.jl`.

 The package supports: